renrizzolo/react-native-sectioned-multi-select/README.md

 ```
 ## Items

-Your items should have a `uniqueKey`(default: 'id') and a `tileKey` (default: 'name').
+Your items should have a `uniqueKey`(default: 'id') and a `displayKey` (default: 'name').
-Any child items of that item should be in `subKey`, and they will have `uniqueKey` and `tileKey` properties.
+Any child items of that item should be in `subKey`, and they will have `uniqueKey` and `displayKey` properties.
 As you can see from the example above, my items all have a unique `id` property and the child items is an array within the `subKey` property.

 Sub categories are optional, there's no need to have `subKey` items if you don't want to.